ericniebler/range-v3/doc/index.md

 The code is known to work on the following compilers:

 - clang 3.6.2
-- GCC 4.9.1
+- GCC 5.0.2
 - MSVC VS2017 15.9 (`_MSC_VER >= 1916`), with `/std:c++17 /permissive-`

 \section tutorial-quick-start Quick Start

 --------------------------------------------
-Range v3 is a generic library that augments the existing standard library with facilities for working with *ranges*.
+Range-v3 is a generic library that augments the existing standard library with facilities for working with *ranges*.
 A range can be loosely thought of a pair of iterators, although they need not be implemented that way.
 Bundling begin/end iterators into a single object brings several benefits.